Magnetic monopole relaxation effects in spin ice Dy$_2$Ti$_2$O$_7$: Results

-The results are shown in Fig.~\ref{fig:dtomassive}.
-The measured heat capacity matches well with previous observations\cite{Ramirez,KlemkeDTOCV}.
-The overall scale has been adjusted so that the intensity of the $1\textup{ K}$ peak matches with literature, because the mass of the sample could not be determined with sufficient accuracy.
-The measured heat capacity is slightly lower at higher temperature compared with literature, and we believe that this is due to phonon contributions which can change with the mixing ratio and the sample holder used.
-For further investigations we plan to measure small masses directly using an electrostatic force balance\cite{Shaw16} in order to eliminate a free parameter.

-Hence we conclude that the setup has adequate resolution and is working correctly.
-It also confirms that the samples are correctly synthesized, since all samples are synthesized using the same method and equipment.
+First, we use thermal relaxation calorimetry (see Appendix~\ref{sec:ThermalRelax}) to measure the specific heat of the powdered samples.
+This allows us to compare the specific heat with the literature and establishes the purity and correct measurement setup conditions.
+The results are shown in Fig.~\ref{fig1:dtomassive}, where panel (a) shows the specific heat obtained using the thermal relaxation method.
+Figure~\ref{fig1:dtomassive}(b) shows the thermal relaxation and the fit to Eq.~(\ref{eq:heatCapacityODE}) in red.
+Figure~\ref{fig1:dtomassive}(c) shows the measured $P_{\mathrm{out}}$ as a function of temperature used in Eq.~(\ref{eq:heatCapacityODE}) to obtain the heat capacity.
+The measured heat capacity matches well with previous observations \cite{Ramirez,KlemkeDTOCV}.
+The overall scale has been adjusted so that the intensity of the $1\textup{ K}$ peak matches with the literature because the mass of the sample could not be determined with sufficient accuracy.
+The measured heat capacity is slightly lower at higher temperatures compared with the literature, and we believe that this is due to phonon contributions which can change with the mixing ratio and the sample holder used.
+We conclude that the setup has adequate resolution and is working correctly.